 - How can we re-program cellular collectives?

 Collective signaling and cell migration during wound healing allow us to explore how cells work together as a group to repair damage and navigate an unexpected situation.
-We are currently combining our expertise in visualizing signaling dynamics with model wound healing systems to answer questions such as:
+We are currently combining our expertise in visualizing signaling dynamics with model wound healing systems using fibroblast cells in extracellular matrix to answer questions such as:

 - What signaling responses are responsible for wound healing?